 Funnily enough, after starting to transition, I began to recognize some of my anguish for what it was: genital dysphoria.

 The dysphoria one feels about their body can and will change over time, for better and worse.
 For example, many trans women enter into transition feeling no disconnect with their genitals, but later find that as larger sources of dysphoria melt away, that they become less comfortable with their original configuration.
-Alternatively, some may assume that they will absolutely need facial feminisation surgery, but then 2 years in to transition, realize they’re actually ok with how they look.
+Alternatively, some may assume that they will absolutely need facial feminization surgery, but then 2 years in to transition, realize they’re actually okay with how they look.

 Total body physical dysphoria is not a requirement to be transgender.
 AFABs do not have to hate their chest, AMABs do not have to hate their penis.
 Every trans person’s experience is different.
 All are valid.

 The world is full of subconscious messages about how men and women’s bodies should be shaped.
 We are bombarded with advertising and media creating a normalized view of what is and is not beautiful.
-Don’t be too fat, don’t be too skiny, don’t be too tall, don’t be too short, don’t have too broad of a chin, don’t have too large of a nose, wear makeup but don’t wear too much makeup, don’t leave the house without a bra, but don’t let the bra show.
+Don’t be too fat, don’t be too skinny, don’t be too tall, don’t be too short, don’t have too broad of a chin, don’t have too large of a nose, wear makeup but don’t wear too much makeup, don’t leave the house without a bra, but don’t let the bra show.
 On and on and on, the constant barrage of expectations of gendered appearance.

 Everyone absorbs these messages, and trans people internalize the factors which matter to the gender they align with.
 Trans girls grow up mapping feminine standards onto themselves, trans boys map masculine standards on to themselves, and enbies often internalize shame around androgyny.
 This is on top of the shame they are loaded with for not living up to their assigned gender’s standards.